AndrusAsumets/react-lazy-blur/README.md

 `npm run build` (optional)

 ## License:
-Do What the Fuck You Want To Public Licens
+Do What the Fuck You Want To Public License

 ## Author:
 Andrus Asumets / andrus@asumets.ee / www.asumets.ee